SteveDeJongh/LS_170/review.md

 4. The server also sends a message with `ChangeCipherSpec` and `Finished` flags.
 The client and server can now begin secure communication using the symmetric key.

-109. **Describe the pros and cons of TLS Handshake** The pros of the TLS handshake is that it enable encrypted transfer of data, secure connection with the server, and verifies the server is who they say they are.
+109. **Describe the pros and cons of TLS Handshake** The pros of the TLS handshake is that it enables encrypted transfer of HTTP request/response data, establishes a secure connection with the server, and verifies the server is who they say they are.

-The downsides are performance, as the TLS handshake requires 2 roundtrips of latency in order to become established.
+The downsides are performance, as the establsihed of a secure connection via the TLS handshake requires 2 roundtrips of latency in order to become established, there is an additional amount of time before data transfer can actually begin occuring.

 110. **Why do we need digital TLS/SSL certificates?**
 TLS certificates are used to verify that the server we are communicating with actually is the intended server of the site we are trying to reach.
+These certificates are issued to sites via a leveled certificate authoritie system, and rely on a chain of trust, trusting the reputation of the root CA that starts the chain.

 111. **What is it CA hierarchy and what is its role in providing secure message transfer?**
 CA (certificate authorities) are who issue digital certificates.
 There are three different levels of CA, site certificate, intermediate CA can be any company or body authorised by ROOT CAs.
 The purpose of this chain like strucuture is the level of security it provides.
 Ulatimately though, ROOT CA's are trusted because of their repurtaion and longevity.

 112. **What is Cipher Suites and what do we need it for?**
-A cipher suite is a suite or set of ciphers.
+A cipher suite is a group or set of ciphers that are used for cyryptohraphy.
 A cipher is a cryptographic algorithm; in other words they are sets or steps for performing encryption and decryption.

 A cipher suite is used by TLS for different aspects of establishing and maintaining a secure connection.

 113. **How does TLS add a security layer to HTTP?**
-TLS adds a security layer to HTTP by establishing a securing connection for data transfer.
+TLS adds a security layer to HTTP by establishing a secure connection for data transfer by ensuring the server is who they say they are, encrypting the data being sent back and forth, and ensuring the data sent back and forth has not been tampered with during transit.

 114. **Compare HTTP and HTTPS.**
 The biggest difference between HTTP and HTTPS is that HTTP does not use encryption to protect data between client and server.

 115. **Does HTTPS use other protocols?**
-HTTPS using TLS as an additional protocol for safe encrypted data transfer and the establishment of secure connections betwene client and server.
+HTTPS is the combination of the HTTP and TLS protocols.
+This combination allows for safe encrypted data transfer and the establishment of secure connections between client and server.

-116. **How do you know a website uses HTTPS?** https will be visible in the URL, and will also required the use of site cerificates which can be viewed in most browsers.
+116. **How do you know a website uses HTTPS?**
+The `https` scheme will be visible in the URL, and this protocol combination will also require the use of site cerificates which can be viewed in most browsers.

 117. **Give examples of some protocols that would be used when a user interacts with a banking website.
 What would be the role of those protocols?**
 HTTPS would be used to make the request to the server and have the server issue a response.
 TLS would also be used to have an encrypted channel of communication between client and server, and authenticate that the server is actually the bank i'm trying to reach, lastly TLS would also be used to ensure that the data transferred has not been tampered with.
+TCP would be used to establish a reliable connection between host and server IP would be used to get the information from client to server and back again.
+Ethernet would be used to direct the data at each hop along it's journey.

 118. **What is server-side infrastructure?
 What are its basic components?**
 The basic components of server-side infrastructure would be; web-server, application server, and a data store.